anpnrynn/httpd/README.md

 # Note: This is the shell support version of httpd server, libbash.so is present and let's you run shell commands using http request.
 # To prevent this delete the plugin or delete the entry in /var/local/infostore.sqlite3 from plugins table so that it is not loaded.

 # This is meant for embedded systems.
+It would be bad to keep it open and running but on embedded devices these servers can actually be started and turned off when necessary, having this on a live system is very very useful to get to the problem very quickly, the devs could get more information to solve an issue.
+That's the idea behind this.
+Run it for a short period of time and then turn it off.

 # Release naming convention
 httpd - (MAJOR_NUMBER).(YY).(MM)-(RELEASE_NUMBER_IN_MONTH)